lakal3/VGE/docs/vmodel.md

 3D Meshes are built with MeshBuilder.
 Mesh builder allows you to add all vertex information that makes up a mesh.
 Only position is mandatory.
 Other values (normal, uv, tangent) are calculated automatically but for best results you should provide all values.

 _Meshes also support vertex color.
-Color is not used in existing shaders and you may use this however you like if you implement custom loader / shader_
+Color is not used in existing shaders, and you may use this however you like if you implement custom loader / shader_

 ## Loaders

 Typically you don't call AddNode, AddMesh, ... methods in ModelBuilder directly.
-Instead you use model loader that can parse model files in different formats and convert them to ModelBuilder assets.
+Instead, you use model loader that can parse model files in different formats and convert them to ModelBuilder assets.

 VGE has two prebuilt loaders, one to handle Wavefront OBJ format and other to import glTF 2.0 files.